 Drone pilots are in demand.
-In fact, the Association for Unmanned Vehicle Systems International, projected more than 100,000 new jobs will be created in unmanned aircraft by the year 2025.
-And analysts at PricewaterhouseCoopers predicted that the global market for commercial use of drones could reach $127 million by 2020.
-That's because more professionals, like realtors, security firms, advertising agencies, architects, construction firms and developers looking for aerial video to do business.
+In fact, the Association for Unmanned Vehicle Systems International projected more than 100,000 new jobs will be created in unmanned aircraft by the year 2025.
+A recent report from Goldman Sachs projected $17 billion of spending on drones from 2016 to 2020 coming from consumers and another $13 billion from commercial and civil industries.
+That's because more professionals, like realtors, security firms, advertising agencies, architects, construction firms and developers are looking for aerial video to do business.

 If you want to get in on this groundswell and become a commercial drone pilot, you will need three things:

-The first thing you will need is a license.
+The first step in becoming a drone pilot is obtaining a drone license.
 Selling drone photos without a license could earn you a $1,100 fine from the Federal Aviation Administration (FAA).
-The government has mandated that anyone who flies a drone for a commercial, non-recreational or governmental purpose needs to have a special license to do so.
-This license is called a Part 107, after the rule that governs it.
+The government has mandated that anyone who flies a drone for a commercial, nonrecreational or governmental purpose needs to have a special license to do so.
+This license is called a Part 107, named after the rule that governs it.

-To get this license, you have to register with the Integrated Airman Certification and Rating Application (ICARA), then register online for the written test, which costs $150 and can be taken at an FAA approved location.
+To get this license, you have to register with the Integrated Airman Certification and Rating Application (ICARA), then register online for the written test, which costs $150 and can be taken at an FAA-approved location.
 These are often local flying clubs or airports.
 This test involves 60-plus multiple-choice questions that cover setting up, operating and safely using a drone.
-You need to answer 70 percent correct to pass.
+You need to answer 70% of the questions correctly to pass.

 Applicants must be at least 16 years old and have a government-issued picture ID.
+Additional requirements from the FAA include the ability to speak, read, write, and understand English as well as being in the physical and mental condition necessary to complete a drone flight.
 Note: It may take a couple of weeks, depending on your location, while you sit on a waiting list.
 There are about 700 locations in the United States.

 To give you some idea of the test's difficulty level, here's a sample question: